-I saw dogs riding in the back of pickup trucks.
-I saw them on top of the wall-to-wall toolbox, where they didn’t even have the side of the pickup truck bed to help contain them around curves.
-I saw a toy-sized dog, riding completely out of the open passenger window with his front feet perched on the side view mirror.
+I saw dogs riding in the back of pickup trucks … sometimes on top of the wall-to-wall toolbox, where they didn’t even have the side of the pickup truck bed to help contain them around curves.
+And I saw many dogs hanging out of the windows … with one toy-sized dog riding completely out of the open passenger window with his front feet perched on the side view mirror.

-Are these people completely stupid, or do they just not value their dogs’ lives?
-When many people want to take their dog for a ride, they just open the car door, let the dog jump in and they take off.
+Are people completely stupid, or do they just not value their dogs’ lives?
+When many people want to take their dog for a ride, they open the car door, let the dog jump in and they just take off … with no concern for dog safety in the car.

-Others take steps to protect their dogs if there’s a sudden stop or accident.
-How do you know if what you’re doing is enough?
+Others take steps to protect their dogs if there’s a sudden stop or accident, car safety restraints, crates or other devices.
+So how do you know if what you’re doing is enough?

 At Dog Scouts of America, we did some research on dog car safety.
 We looked at things like: